jpskycak/wedding/docs/source/story.rst

 =====

 **2017:**
-Sanjana and Justin met as coworkers at their hometown Mathnasium in Granger, Indiana.
+Sanjana and Justin meet as coworkers at their hometown Mathnasium in Granger, Indiana.
 They hit it off playing ping pong at a winter holiday work party.
 Many coffees/ice creams later, Sanjana asks Justin to prom.

 **2018-19:**
-Moved to Los Angeles – Sanjana attends college, Justin joins a startup.
+Both move to Los Angeles – Sanjana attends college, Justin joins a startup.
 Lots of fun exploring the city and taking road trips together.

 **2020:**